Participants and Partners

 The strength and effectiveness of Hollings Center programs derives from its unique blend of participants and partners.
 Since its inception in 2004, the Center has carefully crafted a balance of backgrounds and viewpoints for the promotion of better dialogue.

-Our dialogues bring together a geographically diverse group of participants and partners to build networks and promote cross-cultural understanding.
+Our dialogues bring together a geographically significant group of participants and partners to build networks and promote cross-cultural understanding.

-The Center strives for geographic diversity in all of its programs to allow for greater cross-cultural opportunities and global solutions.
+The Center strives for geographic variety in all of its programs to allow for greater cross-cultural opportunities and global solutions.
 This includes Muslim-majority and non-Muslim-majority alike.

 The Center aims to have representatives from across the whole of the United States, not just major metropolitan areas.
 Participants have come from every major geographic region of the US.